 Yes, many would agree that caffeine is good to make you feel more awake and focused.
-But, first of all, how much caffeine in a cup of coffee?
+But, first of all, do you know how much caffeine is in a cup of coffee?
 Well, keep reading and let’s dig into the matter.

 How much caffeine in coffee?